Keiser04/manga-colorization-v2/readme.md

 # Improvements
 1. Added the cbr colorizer (bug which creates it in the same location instead of a subfolder, fix in progress).
+2. An exception has been created to avoid graph overflow.
+If you cannot color with x size, you will subtract 32 until you can use it.

+# Improvements (in progress)
-2. Gradio interface creation (in progress)
+1. Gradio interface creation (in progress)
-3. Creating exe installer
+2. Creating bat installer
+3. Exclude .DS_Store files
+4. Inclusion of Real Anime-ESRGAN for output and MangaDigital for input.

 # Automatic colorization